ryanswanstrom/Publications/Readme.md

 # Publications

-A bibtex list of publications
+A bibtex list of publications of which I am a part.